Kyle Wright (baseball): Atlanta Braves

 Wright's 2023 season was affected by injury.
 He made seven starts and nine total appearances for Atlanta, working to a 1–3 record 6.97 ERA with in 31 innings pitched.
 On May 3, 2023, he departed a start against the Miami Marlins with an apparent injury.
 After undergoing an MRI, it was revealed that Wright had suffered a shoulder strain.
 He was placed on the 60-day injured list on May 15, and estimated to miss about two months.
 On September 11, Wright was activated from the injured list.
 On October 7, 2023, Wright underwent shoulder surgery to repair right shoulder damage, which caused him to miss the entirety of the 2024 season.

 Kansas City Royals

 On November 17, 2023, the Braves traded Wright to the Kansas City Royals in exchange for pitcher Jackson Kowar.
 On December 17, 2024, Wright and the Royals agreed to a contract for the 2025 season worth $1.8 million, the same salary he made while recovering from surgery the previous season.

 Wright began the 2025 season in rehabilitation with the Double-A Northwest Arkansas Naturals, and was briefly pulled off the assignment after experiencing shoulder fatigue, without starting a game.
 On June 23, 2025, Wright was activated off of the injured list and optioned to the Triple-A Omaha Storm Chasers.
 However, on June 28, Wright was scratched from his first scheduled start for Omaha due to tightness in his left oblique.
 On November 6, Wright was removed from the 40-man roster and sent outright to Omaha, but rejected the assignment and elected free agency.

+Chicago Cubs

+On February 10, 2026, Wright signed a minor league contract with the Chicago Cubs.
+He did not appear in a game for the organization and was released by the Cubs on July 12.